 As you research becoming a yoga teacher and start taking your first steps toward a yoga teacher certification, it's a good idea to check in with yourself: Why do you want a yoga teacher certification in the first place?

-- Be able to modify yoga for different skill levels and come up with appropriate routines for a range of practitioners
+Be able to modify yoga poses for different skill levels.

 The first thing to know about becoming a yoga teacher is that you'll likely need to interact with the Yoga Alliance.

 What Is The Yoga Alliance?